 probably feeds on the buried rhizomes of sand-dwelling Halimeda.

-First recorded in Hawaii from Black Rock, Maui by CP on Oct.
+It was first recorded in Hawaii from Black Rock, Maui by CP on Oct.
 16, 1994.

 Photo: PF: 9

 mm: found by CP; Black Rock, Maui; Oct.
 16, 1994.